Skip to main content

 Michelle McLoughlin

-Michelle McLoughlin is a Senior knowledge consultant in the corporate department.
+Michelle McLoughlin is a Senior Practice Development Consultant in the corporate department.
 Michelle has more than 20 years’ experience as a corporate transactions lawyer in Ireland.

 • Picture of Anne O'Neill